 Richmond Park, Richmond upon Thames

-Charles I created the park in 1637, ordering its brick-walled enclosure so that he might hunt deer.
+Charles I created this park in 1637, ordering its brick-walled enclosure so that he might hunt deer.
 The act was immensely unpopular with local people, even though the king allowed them to walk and to gather firewood here – a right that still exists.
 When Charles was beheaded, Parliament granted the park to the City of London, which prudently restored it to Charles II on his enthronement.

 In 1751 Princess Amelia took up residence in the White Lodge (built as a retreat for her father, George II) and excluded the public from the park until the courts overturned the ban seven years later.
 Viscount Sidmouth – in his role as Deputy Ranger – introduced a series of plantations from 1819 onwards, principally of oak trees, but also Spanish chestnut, beech, hornbeam, sycamore and larch.
-As a result of public pressure Edward VII disbanded the Royal Hunt and opened the park to the public in March 1904.

 George V granted permission for the park’s eastern section to be turned into a golf course, on the understanding that it was for ‘artisans’; who could not afford membership of a private club.
 The course opened in 1923 and was followed by another two years later.